LegalLean

 BNF Drug Dosage Rules

-The British National Formulary specifies dosage ranges, contraindications, and interactions.
-These are highly formalisable: numeric thresholds that the type checker can verify, with clinical judgment needed at the boundaries (renal impairment adjustments, off-label use).
+Dosage ranges, contraindications, and interactions.
+Highly formalisable: numeric thresholds the type checker can verify, with clinical judgment at the boundaries (renal impairment adjustments, off-label use).

 US Insurance Coverage

 Coverage decisions ("medically necessary", "experimental treatment") are legal reasoning applied to healthcare.
-The same defeasible structure applies: base coverage defeated by exclusions, restored by exceptions.
-The same open texture persists: "medically necessary" is as vague as "qualified residence".
+The same defeasible structure: base coverage defeated by exclusions, restored by exceptions.

 NHS Clinical Pathways

 Treatment pathways with decision points: some machine-verifiable (blood test results), some requiring clinical judgment (patient preference, comorbidity weighting).
-LegalLean makes the boundary between protocol and judgment explicit.
+LegalLean makes the boundary explicit.

 Don't Trust Us.
 Verify.